Gamerum/Backend/README.md

 }
 ```
 - `400 Bad Request` if the request body is invalid or contains errors.
-- `401 Unauthorized` if not logged in yet or could not send the JWT token.
+- `401 Unauthorized` if not logged in or could not send the JWT token.
 - `404 Not Found` if the requester has no profile.

 ### Get Chat